kjarada/GDALRasterConverter/README.md

 Credits
 GDAL for providing the underlying raster processing capabilities.
 CMake for the build configuration.
+QT for UI
-This version reflects the use of C++ and CMake, including instructions for building the project, using the CLI, and enabling CUDA support.
+This version reflects the use of C++ and CMake.
 Let me know if you'd like any further changes!